T-Fletcher/govCMS-SaaS-guide/README.md

 **Current as of 21 February 2019.**

 You're reading the doco!
 Good on you, keep going!

+**IMPORTANT: This guide was written by a govCMS userm, NOT by the govCMS team, and should therefore NOT be considered official documentation.
+Use at your own risk!**

-This project allows you to spin up a new govCMS Drupal 7 SaaS site locally using Docker, then import your site over it for local development.
-It assumes basic web developer knowledge and experience using a command line.
+This guide allows you to spin up a new govCMS Drupal 7 SaaS site locally using Docker, then import an existing SaaS site over it for local development.
+It covers using Windows, Linux or Mac OS, and assumes basic web developer knowledge and experience using a command line.

-**Before you can clone anything from projects.govcms.gov.au, you must have an account created by the govCMS team, with access to the appropriate projects.** Your project manager can request this by emailing support@govcms.gov.au.
-While anyone can create a new govCMS site, importing a govCMS client site requires appropriate access to the site project repository to have already been granted by the Department of Finance.
+While anyone can create a new govCMS site via the official distro, importing a govCMS SaaS client site requires appropriate access to the site project repository to have already been granted by the Department of Finance.

+**This involves having an account created by the govCMS team, with access to the appropriate projects.** Your project manager can request this by emailing support@govcms.gov.au.

 **Running commands from this documentation**